摘要:

 The first round involved 35 experts, with a follow-up participation of 33 in the second round.
 The Kendall concordance coefficients of the two rounds of experts consultation were 0.128 and 0.134, respectively (all P < 0.001), indicating consensus among the experts.
 At the end of the second round, the average importance score of each item was 4.73–5.00.
 A total of 8 modules including SCM team, applicable population, process of SCM, contents of SCM, start time, precautions, effectiveness evaluation and quality control, and the corresponding 22 items were finally identified in this standard.

-Conclusions The establishment of the standard in this study provides a critical framework that can be adopted by healthcare institutions to ensure that SCM services are delivered uniformly and effectively in mainland regions of China.
+Conclusions The establishment of the standard in this study provides a critical framework that can be adopted by health care institutions to ensure that SCM services are delivered uniformly and effectively in mainland regions of China.

-The establishment of the standard in this study provides a critical framework that can be adopted by healthcare institutions to ensure that SCM services are delivered uniformly and effectively in mainland regions of China.
+The establishment of the standard in this study provides a critical framework that can be adopted by health care institutions to ensure that SCM services are delivered uniformly and effectively in mainland regions of China.

 摘要: